 - Easily create engaging and plagiarism-free high-quality content that increases reading time.

 - Create content in every possible textbox you need

 - Write three bullets about the topic, and the email is created on the fly

 - Go from a 5-word idea to a full paragraph in a single click

 Our AI content writing models are specifically trained & capable of writing 3x as much as GPT-3 tools.

-Join our waitlist, and be the first to transform your writing skills to the next level by using AI writing extension in any textbox you need.
+Download TextCortex Chrome Extension and transform your writing skills to the next level by using AI writing extension in any textbox you need.